Friends don’t let friends go hiking with just trail mix.

 GSI Outdoors, Destination Kitchen Set of 24 – For the gourmet chef in the woods

-Now that you’re imagining yourself around a campfire with your new camp kitchen gear, you’re probably starting to get a little hungry.
+Now that you’re imagining yourself around a campfire with your new backpacking kitchen gear, you’re probably starting to get a little hungry.
 Don’t worry, it’s only going to get worse because now we’re going to move on to all the yummy food you can enjoy around the campfire.

 *Psst… want some help planning your first overnight hiking trip?
 Don’t forget to head to my resource library and get your FREE BACKPACKING CHECKLIST with space for meal planning and food lists.

 What food should I pack in my backpacking kitchen?